 What's the Difference Between a Conventional, FHA, and VA Loan?

 Conventional, FHA-insured, and VA-guaranteed mortgages are similar in that they're all issued by banks and other approved lenders.
 But these types of loans are different.
-Which type of loan you should get depends on your individual needs and circumstances.
+Which type of loan you should get depends on your needs and circumstances.

 • Who should get an FHA loan.
 If you have a low credit score and a small down payment, you might want to consider an FHA-insured loan because other loans typically aren't available to those with bad credit.